-Miller has previously held an adjunct associate professorship in the College of Veterinary Medicine’s Small Animal Surgical Sciences Division and has served as an adjunct associate professor in the Department of Aerospace, Mechanics and Engineering Sciences from 1995 until 2010 at the University of Florida.
+Gary has previously held an adjunct associate professorship in the College of Veterinary Medicine’s Small Animal Surgical Sciences Division and has served as an adjunct associate professor in the Department of Aerospace, Mechanics and Engineering Sciences from 1995 until 2010 at the University of Florida.
 He currently serves on the Dean’s advisory board in the Wertheim College of Engineering at the University of Florida.
 He also serves on the College’s external advisory boards for the J. Crayton Pruitt Department of Biomedical Engineering and for the Department of Mechanical and Aerospace Engineering, where he also is appointed as Courtesy Professor.
 Miller was a consultant to the United States Food and Drug Administration from 1989 to 1992 and has served as a consultant to such companies as Johnson & Johnson Orthopaedics, Dow-Corning Wright and Orthogenesis.

-She served as Legal Coordinator from January 2001 to February 2003, Corporate Attorney from February 2003 to April 2011 and as Interim Compliance Officer from April 2011 to August 2011.
+Donna served as Legal Coordinator from January 2001 to February 2003, Corporate Attorney from February 2003 to April 2011 and as Interim Compliance Officer from April 2011 to August 2011.
 Previously, she was employed by Exactech as Regulatory Affairs Coordinator from June 1996 to August 1998.
 Ms. Edwards received her B.S. degree from Duke University and her J.D. degree from the University of Alabama

-Bruce Thompson joined the Company in 2004 as Senior Vice President, General Manager – Biologics Division and also led Exactech’s Spine Division before becoming Senior Vice President, Strategic Initiatives in February 2018.
+Bruce Thompson joined the company in 2004 as Senior Vice President, General Manager – Biologics Division and also led Exactech’s Spine Division before becoming Senior Vice President, Strategic Initiatives in February 2018.

-Dan Hann is a 1977 graduate of California State University, Fullerton where he earned a Bachelor of Arts degree in Economics from the School of Business and Economics.
+Daniel P. (Dan) Hann is a 1977 graduate of California State University, Fullerton where he earned a Bachelor of Arts degree in Economics from the School of Business and Economics.